Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 For this analysis I would use a two-sample t-test to assert the similarities or differences in the mean of our data with observations amongst the MechaCar against competitors.

 ## Data is needed to run the statistical test?

+To perform my analysis I would obtain data for safety rating for MechaCar as well as safety rating for competitors.
+I believe we would include the material used to build the vehicles as well as the safety features included in the vehicles to support our analysis.